Italian Bubbles

 In addition to the world’s most famous sparkling wine from Champagne, all these listed below are made using the BOTTLE (Traditional) Method:

-Crémant, Spanish Cava (Riserva & Gran Riserva), South African Méthode Cap Classique, Australian Sparkling Shiraz (a.k.a Sparkling Burgundy) & Méthode Tasmanoise and in the UK look for houses like Chapel Down, Hoffmann and Rathbone, Lyme Bay, Nyetimber, Oxney and Ridgeview.
+Crémant in France outside of Champagne appellation, Spanish Cava (Riserva & Gran Riserva), South African Méthode Cap Classique, Australian Sparkling Shiraz (a.k.a Sparkling Burgundy) & Méthode Tasmanoise and in the UK look for houses like Chapel Down, Hoffmann and Rathbone, Lyme Bay, Nyetimber, Oxney and Ridgeview that all make English Sparkling Wine (a.k.a.
+ESW) using the Champagne method.

 Shop for examples of BOTTLE METHOD bubbles here: bubbles/style_metodo-classico